Guns are a pure expression of physics.

 - Incomplete Battery: The slide doesn’t close properly.
 This can be caused by a dirty gun, a weak recoil spring, or ammunition (such as reloads) that are slightly out of spec.
 Revolvers are always chambered, so this can’t happen to a revolver.

 - Mag not seated: When performing a reload under tactical conditions, it’s easy to fail to seat the magazine properly.
-This is why you’ll often see give the bottom of the handle an extra tap after a reload.
+This is why you’ll often see the shooter give the bottom of the handle an extra tap after a reload.
 If the magazine isn’t seated, it could cause the next round not to feed, or it could even cause the magazine to drop out on the floor when fired.
 In addition, some guns have a magazine safety, such that the gun won’t fire unless there is a magazine inserted in to the gun.
 Revolvers don’t have magazines.

 2. It’s Not a Clip, It’s a Magazine